 a.
 Every employee occupying a full-time position, or a part-time position in which he or she customarily works at least twenty (20) hours per week, shall be entitled to vacation with pay during each twelve months of employment.
 Such vacation shall be prorated for portions of the fiscal year for new employees during said employees' first fractional fiscal year based upon regularly scheduled work hours.
-Vacations shall be calculated as follows: First, determine the employee's regularly scheduled work hour category (i.e. Category I - 20-24 hours per week, Category II - 25-29 hours per week).
+Vacations shall be calculated as follows: First, determine the employee's regularly scheduled work hour category (i.e. Category I - 20-24 hours per week, Category II - 25-29 hours per week, Category III - 30-35 hours per week, Category IV - 36-40 hours per week).
 Second, review the Vacation Allotment Table below to find the number of allowable vacation hours for the fiscal year.
 The table is based on work hour categories and the amount of total employee service time accrued.